CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 If all the {{% ctx %}} Package Versions of a {{% ctx %}} Package are unpublished and then a Package is republished, it will become implicitly set as the Default Version, even if it was explicitly set as the Default Version before unpublishing.

+See the [Set the Default Package Version tutorial][] for a step-by-step guide.

 #### Unpublish a Package Version

 When a {{% ctx %}} Package Version is unpublished, it is removed from all the execution nodes and flow execution cannot be started for any flows in that package; however, any currently running executions from that Package Version will continue to completion.
 When all instances of an executing flow in an unpublished package have completed, the cache of the compiled flow discarded.

+See the [Unpublish a Package Version tutorial][] for a step-by-step guide.

 #### Export a Package Version